toyaokeke/MechCombatGame/README.md

 **November 2, 2020**

 **_UPDATE:_** When packaging the project, I noticed the content in the [available versions](#version-history) cannot be executed on Windows.
-Therefore, when packaging this project, be advised that it will only package for your specific platform.
+Therefore, when packaging this project, be advised that it will only package for _your specific platform_.

 ## Introduction